arzaanxeng/arzaanxeng/README.md

 Branch    : Electrical Engineering
 Year      : First to Second ( In Transition )
 Focus     : AI .
 DSA .
 ML and stuff!!!
+Goal      : To be an actual engineer 👷

 ```